Exclusive: The NBA Player, the Congressman and the Epstein Files

 And I lost my seat because of

-the need to create another minority district in Maryland.
-But if we would have had a Democratic governor, I would have still, I'd probably still be, I might still be in Congress.
+the, you know, the need to create another minority district in Maryland.
+But if we would have a Democratic Democratic governor, I would have still, I'd probably still be, I might still be in Congress.

-But, you know, when I left Congress, I became a presidential appointee to Quinton.
+But, you know, when I left Congress, I became a presidential appointee to Clinton.

-I had served on that as a member under Nixon, and now I was chairing it with under Quinton.
-And I had known known Clinton because he had went to the same college I did at Oxford University College.
+I had served on that as a member under Nixon, and now I was chairing it with under Clinton.
+And I had known Clinton because he had went to the same college I did at Oxford University College.

 So I've known him since 83.
 I was one of his earliest supporters.

-You get to go on his helicopter once in a while.
+You get to, you know, go on his helicopter once in a while.
 And so it was kind of a fun, fun gig for a while to do that.

-And by the way, the president's council on physical fitness and sports is again sort of back in the the news.
-Trump has all of these appointees that he's put on.
+And by the way, the president's council on physical fitness and sports is again sort of back in the news.
+Trump has all of these appointees that he's put on it.

 This is Bryson DeChambeau, the golfer.
-It's Nick Bosa, Harrison Butker, Lawrence Taylor, Alexei Lollis, Wayne Gretzky, Mariano Rivera, Tony Romo.
+It's Nick Bosa, Harrison Butker, Lawrence Taylor, Alexi Lollis, Wayne Gretzky, Mariano Rivera, Tony Romo.

-Like, there's a whole, again, just like this other sort of roster that Trump has put together.
-But I'm just imagining what it's like to leave politics in the way that you had.
+Like there's a whole, again, just like this other sort of roster that Trump has put together.
+But I'm just imagining like what it's like to leave politics in the way that you had.

 And you're sort of like searching around.
 Did you want to be an ambassador at one point?
 Like,

-I thought about it, but, you know, when I left and went into the Clinton administration as an appointee, I was offered some other positions
+I thought about it, but when I left and went into the Clinton administration as an appointee, I was offered some other positions

 that would have been full-time in the government.
 The president's council wasn't full-time.